sinclairzx81/zero/readme.md

 # zero-n

-A software 3D graphics rendering pipeline, implemented in JavaScript for small text based terminal displays.
+A 3D graphics rendering pipeline, implemented in JavaScript for small terminal displays.

 ## overview